JesusKris/testing-module/tasks/unit-testing/README.md

 Upon completion of this task, students will achieve the following learning outcomes:

-- Demonstrate the ability to write unit tests utilizing Jest and adhere to established best practices.
+- Demonstrate the ability to write unit tests utilizing Jest and follow established best practices.
 - Comprehend the significance of testing in software development.
 - Gain familiarity with essential concepts such as test coverage, healthy and unhealthy paths.
 - Develop proficiency in organizing testing suites effectively.